thegrunge36/adaptive-video-encoder-releases/README.md

 Yes, it's the default.
 Profile 7 (FEL/MEL) is extracted and reinjected as 8.1, compatible with most modern Dolby Vision players.
 If you'd rather output HDR10 than accept the conversion, use `--preserve-dv-profile`.

 **Is denoising active by default?
 Will my grain be touched?**
-**Adaptive** denoising is enabled by default, but it's not applied blindly.
+**Adaptive** denoising is enabled by default, with the engine in `auto` mode.
 Strength is auto-calibrated from noise and grain metrics: if the combined score is below ~0.08, no filter is applied.
 On a clean source (recent Blu-ray without heavy grain), you'll get no processing.
-On a heavily-grained 35mm film, you'll get moderate denoising.
+On a heavily-grained 35mm film, you'll get moderate denoising with the `hybrid` engine (selected automatically because grain dominates). **If you pick an engine explicitly** (`--denoise-engine nlmeans/bm3d/hybrid`), denoising is always applied, even on a clean source — only `auto` can decide to skip.
 To guarantee zero filtering regardless of the source, use `--no-denoise`.
 For a compromise (preserve some grain texture), use `--denoise-preserve-grain`.

+**How does the `--denoise-engine` `auto` mode work?**
+In auto mode (the default), the tool looks at the measured noise/grain ratio on the source and the computed strength, then picks the optimal engine: **bm3d** when stationary noise dominates (modern digital sources, noise/grain ratio > 1.3), **hybrid** (hqdn3d + nlmeans) when grain dominates (35mm/16mm film, ratio < 0.77), **nlmeans** in balanced cases or at low strength. `auto` is the only mode that can decide to skip denoising entirely on very clean sources.
+If you force `--denoise-engine` with an explicit value, denoising is always applied (minimum "light" strength if the analysis detects nothing significant).
+If the requested engine isn't available in the bundled ffmpeg, the tool automatically falls back to a compatible engine with a visible warning (never silent failure).

 **When should I use `--normalize-audio`?**
 Mostly for heterogeneous libraries (films from different decades, mix of sources, dubs recorded at varying levels).
 The `two-pass` mode first measures integrated loudness across the whole file then applies a linear correction — the same approach Netflix/Apple/YouTube use on their platform side.
 Default target `-16 LUFS` is calibrated for TV/streaming; for strict EBU R128 broadcast, use `-23.0`.
 Important: enabling normalization forces audio re-encoding (AC3), so you lose the bit-perfect original audio.
 Without `--normalize-audio`, audio tracks are stream-copied.